codebrancher/go-luck-simulator/internal/randomizer/README.md

 # Customizable Randomization

-In the Go Slot Machine, we understand the pivotal role that randomness plays in gaming and simulation.
-To cater to different needs and experimental setups, our game supports multiple randomization algorithms, each with unique characteristics:

 #### Available Randomizers

 - **Default RNG**: Utilizes Go's standard random number generation based on a pseudo-random algorithm, suitable for general use in games and simulations.